openstack-archive/tripleo-docs/doc/source/ci/standalone_scenario_jobs.rst

 This section gives an overview and some details on the standalone scenario ci jobs.
-The standalone deployment is intended as a one node development environment for TripleO - see :doc:`../install/containers_deployment/standalone` for more information on setting up a standalone environment.
+The standalone deployment is intended as a one node development environment for TripleO.

+..
+TODO(aschultz): fix this when deploy-guide is published
+.. - see :doc:`../install/containers_deployment/standalone`
+.. for more information on setting up a standalone environment.

 A 'scenario' is a concept used in TripleO to describe a collection of services - see the service-testing-matrix_ for more